thma/WhyHaskellMatters/README.md

 [2,4,6,8,10,12,14,16,18,20]
 ```

-List comprehension can be very useful for defining numerical sets in a very declarative way that comes quite close to
+List comprehension can be very useful for defining numerical sets and series in a (mostly) declarative way that comes
-the original mathematical definitions.
+close to the original mathematical definitions.

 Take for example the set `PT` of all pythagorean triples